 - Actions: Going through the motions of speaking at a meeting, checking off the presence of key components (meeting invite, agenda, action items) without giving them much thought, dictating structure and outcomes.

-As the meeting facilitator, you're more inclined to focus on setting the stage for the meeting.
-For example, you may take the time to mindfully create a meeting invite that explains the purpose and goals.
-You may also build a question-based agenda to create opportunities for participants to engage and take the lead.
-Facilitators often have meeting discussions along these lines:
+A meeting facilitator, on the other hand, is more inclined to focus on setting the stage for the meeting.
+For example, they may take the time to mindfully create a meeting invite that explains the purpose and goals.
+A facilitator may also build a question-based agenda to create opportunities for participants to engage and take the lead.
+Facilitators often have meetings along these lines:

 - Perspective: Humility, collaborative leadership, elevating the team's cognitive skills.